MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-policies.md

 Insider risk management identifies three types of peer groups for analyzing exfiltration activity performed by users.
 Peer groups defined for users are based on the following criteria:

-**SharePoint sites**: If your organization does not have Azure Active Directory configured for organizational structure and job titles, then insider risk management identifies peer groups based on common SharePoint sites accessed by a user.
+**SharePoint sites**: insider risk management identifies peer groups based on users who access similar SharePoint sites as the user.

 **Similar organization**: Users with reports and team members based on organization hierarchy.
 Note: This requires that your organization uses Azure Active Directory to maintain organization hierarchy,